-72. Subsection (1) makes it an offence for a person (without reasonable excuse) to intentionally obstruct a person carrying out a single-building assessment or work arranged under section 6 or 7 from doing something that they are entitled to do by section 11(1) - but only if, in addition to the person being entitled to do the thing under that section, the use of reasonable force to do the thing was authorised by a warrant under section 12 at the time the obstruction took place.
+77. Subsection (1) makes it an offence for a person (without reasonable excuse) to intentionally obstruct a person carrying out a single-building assessment arranged under section 3, an additional work assessment arranged under section 3A or work arranged under section 6 or 7 from doing something that they are entitled to do by section 11(1) - but only if, in addition to the person being entitled to do the thing under that section, the use of reasonable force to do the thing was authorised by a warrant under section 12 at the time the obstruction took place.
 Subsection (2) provides that a person who commits this offence is liable on summary conviction to a fine not exceeding level 3 on the standard scale (currently £1000).